Mobile broadband vs home broadband: What's the difference?

 Cons:

-• Slower and less reliable than fixed-line broadband
+• Often slower and less reliable

 • Not available in all areas or may have limited coverage